Unity-Technologies/furioos-sdk-js/README.md

   ```
 </details>

-## Example of implementation

-Go [here](/examples/furioos-sdk-js-example/README.md) to view an example of implementation

 ## Communicate with your application
 Go deeper with your UI by creating your own data interpretation.
 Those methods let you send/receive JSON data inbetween your application and the HTML page where you have implemented the JS SDK.